jinshigroup/BAHO/README.md

-# Goods Project
+# BAHO TRADE Product Display Website

-This project displays products in a grid layout with search functionality and image modal viewing.
+This is a website for displaying products with grid layout, search functionality, and image modal viewer.

+## Project Features

+- Responsive design that adapts to various device screen sizes
+- Fixed header with website title and search box
+- Fixed footer with contact information
+- Products displayed in a grid layout with search by product ID or name
+- Click on products to view larger images and details

 ## Project Structure